-The Company issued \$300.0 million aggregate principal amount of its Senior Unsecured Notes due May 1, 2022, on April 28, 2014, of which \$238.7 million is outstanding as of December 31, 2020.
+The Company issued \$300.0 million aggregate principal amount of its Senior Unsecured Notes due May 1, 2022, on April 28, 2014, of which \$211.5 million is outstanding as of December 31, 2021.
 The Senior Unsecured Notes bear interest at 7.0%, and interest is payable semi-annually.
-The Senior Unsecured Notes were issued to extend and stagger the Company's debt maturity profile, further diversify its capital structure and provide more borrowing capacity to better position the Company to execute on its strategic goals.
 The Company received \$294.8 million in net proceeds from the sale of the Senior Unsecured Notes, after deducting the initial purchasers' discounts and commissions.
-The proceeds from the Senior Unsecured Notes were used for the same purposes detailed above for the Senior Secured Credit Facility.

-The Company repurchased \$4.7 million of its outstanding Senior Unsecured Notes in the open market, resulting in a net gain on debt extinguishment of \$0.8 million during the year ended December 31, 2020.
+During the year ended December 31, 2021, the Company repurchased \$27.2 million of its outstanding Senior Unsecured Notes in the open market, resulting in a net loss on debt extinguishment of \$0.5 million.
+During the year ended December 31, 2020, the Company repurchased \$4.7 million of its outstanding Senior Unsecured Notes in the open market, resulting in a net gain on debt extinguishment of \$0.8 million.
 All repurchased Senior Unsecured Notes were canceled.
 The Company used cash flows from operating activities and borrowings under its revolving credit facility to fund the repurchases.
-These repurchases were primarily completed to reallocate debt to the lower interest rate revolving credit facility and thereby reduce interest expense based on current LIBOR rates.
+These repurchases were completed primarily to reduce interest expense.